fmxsh/tot-ontology/README.md

 Emergence is based in property, which is based in constitution.

-The thing of things is a ladder that can climb itself.
+The structure of things is a ladder that can climb itself.

 ---

-Identity: The _thing of things_ is a
+Identity: The _structure of things_ is a

-Constitution: the _ontology of thing of things_ consists of a _thing of things_.
+Constitution: the _ontology of structure of things_ consists of a _structure of things_.

 - Perception of difference.

 - Value-driven favoring of one thing over another.
 - Purposeful, ...
-- The _thing of things_ consists of _thing of things_.
+- The _structure of things_ consists of _structure of things_.
 It is thus self-constituting.
 - Ontology

-Property: The _thing of things_ is self-constituting, because it constitutes itself.
+Property: The _structure of things_ is self-constituting, because it constitutes itself.

 Emergence:

-The ontology of _thing of things_ is a root meta-ontology.
+The ontology of _structure of things_ is a root meta-ontology.

 ## Is